16 December 2020

 Women infront of computer screens at sea traffic hub.

 The aims for the traffic centres run by the Swedish Maritime Administration are to improve safety and efficiency for vessels at sea, and to protect the environment.
-Tobias Fälth/Sjöfartsverket
+Photographer: Tobias Fälth/Sjöfartsverket

 Around 90% of all international goods are first transported across the seas, before being loaded onto trucks, trains or aircraft for further distribution in Sweden.
 Freight within Sweden, however, seldom uses maritime transport, even though ships are the most energy-efficient method relative to volume, and most Swedish cities are on the coast.